Deloitte Football Money League 2018

-- The 21st edition of the Deloitte Football Money League ranks the top 20 clubs by revenue in world football.
+Welcome to the 21st edition of the Deloitte Football Money League in which we profile the highest revenue generating clubs in world football.

 Premier League continues to dominate

 The English Premier League has ten teams in the top 20 this year, the highest ever from one country, with Southampton (18th) making their debut in the Money League top 20, Manchester City consolidating their place in the top five, and Leicester City rising to 14th, from 20th last year.
 Outside the top 20, there are four more English clubs ranked 21-30, including AFC Bournemouth who debut in 28th place.

 In the longer term, changes to the Champions League format from 2018/19 and the new Premier League domestic and international broadcast rights agreements commencing in 2019/20 will be key influencing factors on the membership and order of clubs in future editions of the Money League.

 View and download some of the key findings in our 2018 Deloitte Football Money League infographic.